Call us now

 Jurisdictional challenges

-Back in July 2023, reinsurers sought to challenge the jurisdiction of English courts in relation to the claims bought by lessors under various reinsurance policies.
+Back in July 2023, reinsurers sought to challenge the jurisdiction of English courts about the claims bought by lessors under various reinsurance policies.
 The Commercial Court heard their arguments earlier in February 2024:

 • The reinsurers’ main argument was that the reinsurance policies contained exclusive jurisdiction clauses in favour of the courts in Russia.
 They have also contested jurisdiction based on the location of the aircrafts and the companies providing the primary insurance coverage.